 What Happens Next?

-The first thing to happen after you have submitted your application to UCAS is the arrival of a Welcome Letter confirming the courses and universities you have chosen.
+The first thing to happen after you have submitted your application to UCAS is the arrival of a message confirming the courses and universities you have chosen.

 - It is important to check this carefully to ensure there is no mistakes.

 - Keep your application number safe as you will probably need it later.

 - The message will also include your application number and your password for UCAS Track, the online system for following the progress of your application.

 Then there is nothing to do but wait and focus on your exams.